moderndatacompany/dataos.info/docs/resources/stacks/scanner/field_ref.md

 ### **`databaseFilterPattern`**

-**Description**: To determine which databases to include/exclude during metadata ingestion.
+**Description**: To determine which databases to include/exclude during metadata ingestion. <br>
-**Type**: String
+**Type**: String <br>
-**Default Value**: None
+**Default Value**: None <br>
-**Possible Values**:
+**Possible Values**: Exact values (eg. 'employee'), regular expressions(eg. '^sales.*')  <br>
-**Additional information**: Applicable in case of databases/warehouses
+<b>Additional information</b>: Applicable in case of databases/warehouses

 - `includes:` Add an array of regular expressions to this property in the YAML.
 The Scanner workflow will include any databases whose names match one or more of the provided regular expressions.
-All other databases will be excluded.
+All other databases will be excluded.<br>
 - `excludes`: Add an array of regular expressions to this property in the YAML.
 The Scanner workflow will exclude any databases whose names match one or more of the provided regular expressions.
-All other databases will be included.
+All other databases will be included. <br>
 **Example Usage**:
 sourceConfig:
       config: